trufflesuite/truffle/packages/truffle-core/README.md

 }
 ```

-You can then add `cjsx` files into the Javsacripts pipeline as you would any other file!
+You can then add `cjsx` files into the Javsacripts pipeline as you would any other file.
+Of course, make sure to add `coffee-react-transform` into your app’s `package.json` and run `npm install` within your app so Truffle can find the correct dependencies.